 Results.
 Table 1 summarizes the results of our experiments.
 Our implementation is parallelized and ran on a server using 26 cores.
 Memory consumption was not an issue.
 We examined a collection of depth-bounded transition systems, including distributed processes and concurrent algorithms.
-The examples and the tool can be downloaded from the PICASSO web site [20].
+The examples and the tool can be downloaded from the PICASSO web site [19].
 We applied our method to prove global progress properties of those systems.
 Fairness is used to limit the number of clients, requests, and failures.
-Details about the encoding of fairness constraints can be found in the technical report [2].
-Our experiments show that our approach can quickly prove termination of complex systems.
-The structural counter abstraction is concise and maintains the necessary information in order to prove termination.
+Details about the encoding of fairness constraints can be found in Appendix B. Our experiments show that, by generating the structural counter abstraction from an inductive invariant, one can quickly prove termination of complex systems.
+The abstraction is concise, but maintains the necessary information in order to prove termination.

 The split/merge example is a parallel computation where a master sends jobs to a pool of workers.
 We also proved termination of (non-)parameterized versions of a work stealing algorithm.
-From [13] we considered systems obtained from Scala implementations of a chat room and a map reduce algorithm (with and without failure).
-As shared memory examples, we considered the model of Treiber's stack [25] described in Section 2 as well as a more fine-grained variant with push and pop modeled independently.
-We analyzed a model of the Herlihy/Wing concurrent queue [14] which requires an additional fairness constraint to ensure that dequeue operations cannot execute without enqueue operations ever taking steps.
+From [12] we considered systems obtained from Scala implementations of a chat room and a map reduce algorithm (with and without failure).
+As shared memory examples, we considered the model of Treiber's stack [24] described in Section 2 as well as a more fine-grained variant with push and pop modeled independently.
+We analyzed a model of the Herlihy/Wing concurrent queue [13] which requires an additional fairness constraint to ensure that dequeue operations cannot execute without enqueue operations ever taking steps.
 This is needed because the dequeue operation retries if the queue is empty.
-Finally, we also considered the Michael/Scott queue [19] where the order between the elements is abstracted.
-This example results in an abstraction that is very large for today's termination provers.
-We therefore also show the results for simpler models where enqueue and dequeue operations are considered in isolation.
+Finally, we also applied our analysis to the Michael/Scott queue [18] where the order between the elements is abstracted.
+This example results in an abstraction that is currently very large for the termination prover (ARMC proved termination after running for 3 weeks).
+We therefore also show the running times for simpler models where enqueue and dequeue operations are considered in isolation.